f-espinoza/Portfolio_Felipe_Espinoza/index.md

 Data exploration of the historical International Development Association statement of Credits and Grants made in R.
 Examples of information we obtained thought this analysis were:

-1. What regions were the credits going to¶
+1. What regions were the credits going to
 2. What is the median and the maximum of the Original Principal Amount by country
-3. What number of credits and grants were for China, and what are its status?
+3. What number of credits and grants were for China, and what are its status
 4. Number of transactions and projects between IDA and China and India.

-The dataset can be foun [here](https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-Of-Credits-and-Grants-Historical-Dat/tdwh-3krx).
+The dataset can be found [here](https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-Of-Credits-and-Grants-Historical-Dat/tdwh-3krx).

 ![](/images/analisis_r.JPG)